gray-area/Tools_Techniques/LinuxPrivEsc/SUID.md

 Clicking on the SUID button will filter binaries known to be exploitable when the SUID bit is set (you can also use this link for a pre-filtered list https://gtfobins.github.io/#+suid).

-The list above shows that nano has the SUID bit set.
-Unfortunately, GTFObins does not provide us with an easy win.
-Typical to real-life privilege escalation scenarios, we will need to find intermediate steps that will help us leverage whatever minuscule finding we have.

-The SUID bit set for the nano text editor allows us to create, edit and read files using the file owner’s privilege.
-Nano is owned by root, which probably means that we can read and edit files at a higher privilege level than our current user has.
 At this stage, we have two basic options for privilege escalation: reading the /etc/shadow file or adding our user to /etc/passwd.

-Below are simple steps using both vectors.

-reading the /etc/shadow file

-We see that the nano text editor has the SUID bit set by running the ```find / -type f -perm -04000 -ls 2>/dev/null``` command.
+Below is a hypothetical, if the ``` etc/shadow ``` and the ``` etc/passwd ``` were/are readable, based on SUID for nano being set.

 ```nano /etc/shadow``` will print the contents of the ```/etc/shadow``` file.
 We can now use the unshadow tool to create a file crackable by ```John the Ripper```.
 To achieve this, unshadow needs both the /etc/shadow and /etc/passwd files.